eficode-academy/kubernetes-katas/cheatsheet.md

                                                          # Change default namespace

-kubectl help run                                         # See help about run (or other commands) kubectl explain pod.spec                                 # Documenation on any resource attribute
+kubectl help run                                         # See help about run (or other commands) kubectl explain pod.spec                                 # Documentation on any resource attribute

 kubectl get nodes                                        # See nodes in cluster kubectl get pods -o wide                                 # See pods in current namespace